modernweb-dev/web/docs/docs/building/rollup-plugin-html.md

 #### Including assets referenced from css

+TODO: update

-If your css files reference other assets via `url`, like for example:
+Your css files reference other assets via `url`, like for example:

 ```css
 body {